interseroh/demo-gwt-springboot/README.md

 #### Resource

 All the themes for GWTBootstrap3 and general Bootstrap themes like Bootswatch should stay in this package.

+You can take a look the GWT [configuration file](https://github.com/lofidewanto/demo-gwt-springboot/blob/master/src/main/resources/com/lofidewanto/demo/DemoGwt.gwt.xml) to see which packages will be included in GWT transpiler.

 ## Run the WebApp